 All in all, the process of how cocaine is made means that the end product is an undocumented amalgamation of various different substances, ranging from useless to lethal.
 One thing it rarely turns out to be is pure cocaine.
 Extreme caution must be exercised whenever using cocaine – or any drug, for that matter – to ensure that it is not tainted with agents that may have disastrous consequences.

 If you or a loved one is suffering from cocaine addiction, know that help and healing is always possible.
-Join our 30K+ successful alumni.
+Join our 30K+ successful alumni in recovery.
 Reach out to Avenues Recovery to discover how we can help you begin your journey home.